arminveres/dotfiles/dotfiles/nvim/.config/nvim/README.md

 - Telescope
   - [x] add cursor relative lsp code action menu (achieved with dressing.nvim)
   - [x] add on word grep search (not having to call and type manually in the word I'm looking for in the project's scope)
+- [x] fix `clangd_extensions` still not working (both probably regular and the extensions gets called, which conflicts)